-The web host, quite literally, is the home to your WordPress site.
-And as your site’s traffic grows, we need to upgrade hosts.
-But it’s not not just traffic to be considered, our choice is governed by a multitude of factors.
-The average uptime of the host, quality of service including performance, speed and supported software, technical skills of the support, and most importantly, the cost.
+Your web host, quite literally, is the home to your WordPress site.
+And as your site’s traffic grows, you will likely need to upgrade your plan or hosting company.
+But it’s not not just traffic to be considered.
+Your choice should be governed by a multitude of factors.
+This can and should include average uptime of the host, quality of service including performance, speed and supported software, technical skills of the support, and of course the cost.

 Almost all beginners ask the same question when choosing a web host: